When can you begin to exercise after hysterectomy?

 How to exercise after hysterectomy with bladder repair?

 When it comes to starting an exercise program after a hysterectomy with vaginal repair surgery it’s a good idea to get guidance from a physical therapist.
 Working with an experienced physical therapist offers you the easiest and safest way to improve your health and fitness.

 After any surgery, one of the most difficult things is to start the exercise program and resume your normal activities.
 After a hysterectomy, getting back to normal is a gradual process, and you do not have hush-hush about it.
-It may require weeks to improve the strength, mobility and flexibility of the parts.
+It may take weeks to improve the strength, mobility, and flexibility of the parts.
 Therefore, it is important to start slowly by understanding your limitations.

 Especially when you feel pain, fatigue or start to bleed your body is giving you a clear sign that you need to slow down.
 Be sure to consult your doctor when is the right time to go back to exercise after hysterectomy, especially the ones that include abdominal muscle exercises and stretching.